jangroth/aws-certification-notes/devops-engineer-professional.md

 3. Stack name & parameter verification & ingestion (apply default values)
 4. Template processing & stack creation
 	* **Resource ordering**
-			* *WaitConditions* allow further control about what happens when
+		* *Wait conditions* allow further control about what happens when
 	* **Resource creation**
 		* Will try to create as many resources as possible in parallel
 		* Includes pausing and waiting for other resources to be created first
+		* Associate the `CreationPolicy` attribute with a resource to prevent its status from reaching create complete until AWS CloudFormation receives a specified number of success signals or the timeout period is exceeded.
 	* Output creation
-5. Stack completion (or rollback)
+5. Stack completion or rollback
+	* Rollback settings can be provided while creating the stack
+		* `onFailure` - `ROLLBACK` | `DELETE` | `DO_NOTHING`

 ###### Resource ordering during creation